 This set of Microbiology Multiple Choice Questions & Answers (MCQs) focuses on “Viruses Containing Single – Stranded RNA”.

-1. Polioviruses belongs to which of the following groups?
+1. Polioviruses belong to which of the following groups?

 c) foot and mouth disease viruses